 Keeping Spirits Up

-Beyond that, just give him lots of attention, and make sure he doesn’t feel isolated.
-Find out more about disabled rabbits here.
+Give them lots of attention and make sure they don’t feel isolated.
+Find out more about rabbits with disabilities.